aguinet/wannakey/README.rst

 Credits
 =======

-Thanks to @wiskitki who spotted the ``CryptReleaseContext`` issue with Windows 10 (which actually wipe the primes in memory).
+* @wiskitki who spotted the ``CryptReleaseContext`` issue with Windows 10 (which actually wipe the primes in memory).
+* @hackerfantastic for releasing the sample I used
+* Miasm (https://github.com/cea-sec/miasm) for its help extracting the DLL and reversing the whole thing
+* Wine sources for the Windows RSA private key format.